UCL/rsd-cppcourse/introduction/02whycpp.md

 This speed is the main reason to try using a compiled language.
 However, even this is not the final story: good use of non-compiled languages can produce code that is nearly as fast, and bad use of C++ can produce code which is slow.
-Some modern languages with "just in time" compilation like Java and Julia can sometimes be nearly as fast as FORTRAN.
+Some modern languages with "just in time" compilation like Java and Julia can sometimes be nearly as fast as Fortran.

 Compiled languages for high-performance
 ----------------------------------------